TengerTechnologies/Fuzzyficator/README.md

 # Fuzzyficator
 (Work In Progress) A Gcode postprocessing script to add non-planar "Fuzzyskin" to top flat surfaces.
+Currently it is tested with Prusaslicer and Marlin Flavour gcode.
+(More slicers and Klipper will come) Use it at your on risk.

 You can run it with 4 parameters: